Why parking management supports a safe and livable city

 Pre-defined detection zones can trigger automated alerts should an unauthorised vehicle stop in the zone for too long.
 The alerts are sent to authorities or enforcement agents so they can verify the incident and clear potentially important areas.
 The cameras not only detect violations but also help to prevent congestion and disruptions.

 A combination of surveillance cameras and analytics can be used to identify free parking spaces and when connected with, for example, a navigation app can efficiently guide drivers to them.
 It saves time, avoids traffic jams and improves the residents’ or visitors’ experience.

 Further enhancements come through connected data and systems.
 For example, in combination with payment apps and license plate recognition, parking management systems could be used to pay parking fees automatically.
 This would also save time, for example when leaving a parking garage, and make processes smoother for drivers.

 With license plate recognition it would also be possible to spot cars without appropriate permits for specific parking zones (given these permits are connected with a certain license plate) or if they park in other restricted spaces.
 Once detected, an officer can be sent to move the respective vehicle or inform the driver to leave.

 Through analysis of real-time and historical data it would also be possible to predict peak-times in certain areas and prepare for it, for instance by opening an extra parking lot or informing drivers in time that there is no parking available and direct to other areas.
+Adding artificial intelligence to the analysis, parking management solutions can even predict where the chance is highest to find an available parking lot when you arrive.
 In this way, the distribution of cars could be better controlled ensure drivers don’t arrive at a parking garage only to find out it’s full, again causing frustration and further congestion.